pjcollins/azure-web-extensions/README.md

 ## Use In Your YAML Pipeline
 ##### Ensure the extension is installed in your Azure DevOps instance
- * From your organization control panel (https://dev.azure.com/{organization}/_settings/extensions), go to the project collection administration page.
+ * Visit the [Marketplace](https://marketplace.visualstudio.com/items?itemName=pjcollins.azp-utilities-boots) and install
- * Find the extension in the "Extensions Shared With Me" section or the marketplace and install it.
+ the extension.

 ##### Add the task to a build or release, or use it from YAML
 ```yaml